Antiochene Rite: Recent times

 The Oriental Orthodox in Syria and Palestine still use the Syriac Liturgy of St. James, as do also the Syriac Catholics.
 The Eastern Orthodox of the two Patriarchates, Antioch and Jerusalem, have used the Byzantine Rite for many centuries.
-Like most Christians in communion with Constantinople, they have adopted the Byzantine Rite (expect for the small number in canonical jurisdictions who use reconstructed Western liturgies).
+Like most Christians in communion with Constantinople, they have adopted the Byzantine Rite (except for the small number in canonical jurisdictions who use reconstructed Western liturgies).
 It is not possible to say exactly when the older uses were forsaken for that of Byzantium.
 Theodore Balsamon says that by the end of the twelfth century the Church of Jerusalem followed the Byzantine Rite.
 By that time Antioch had also doubtless followed suit.
 There are, however, two small exceptions.
 On the island of Zakynthos and in Jerusalem itself the Greek Liturgy of St. James was used on one day each year, 23 October, on the feast of St. James the "brother of God".
 It is still so used at Zakynthos, and in 1886 Dionysios Latas, Metropolitan of Zakynthos published an edition of it for practical purposes.
 At Jerusalem even this remnant of the old use had disappeared.
 But in 1900 Patriarch Damianos revived it for one day in the year, not 23 October but 31 December.
 It was first celebrated again in 1900 (on 30 December as an exception) in the church of the Theological College of the Holy Cross.
 Archbishop Epiphanios of the River Jordan, celebrated, assisted by a number of concelebrating priests.
 The edition of Latas was used, but the Archimandrite Chrysostomos Papadopoulos has been commissioned to prepare another and more correct edition (Échos d'Orient, IV, 247, 248).

-Note finally that the Maronites use the Syriac St. James with significant modifications, and that the Byzantine Rite as well as the Armenian Orthodox liturgies, are derived from that of Antioch.